Images courtesy of AMES

 EPMA PM Summer School 2018

-This year's summer school will be held at TU Wien, Vienna, Austria and will be coordinated jointly by Dr Marco Actis Grande from the Politecnico di Torino and Dr Christian Gierl-Mayer from TU Wien.
-The 5-day programme runs from 2 - 6 July and will present an in depth overview of PM.
-For more details please see the programme page.
+This year's summer school was held at TU Wien, Vienna, Austria and was coordinated jointly by Dr Marco Actis Grande from the Politecnico di Torino and Dr Christian Gierl-Mayer from TU Wien.
+The 5-day programme ran from 2 - 6 July and presented an in depth overview of PM.

 Powder Metallurgy (PM) is the generic name for a series of related processes where powders are compacted into components of the desired shape and then the compacts are strengthened by sintering at high temperature in excess of 1100o C. PM can utilise a range of materials including steels, non-ferrous metals, friction and anti-friction materials, high porosity materials and filters, hard materials and cemented carbides, magnets and materials for electronic applications.